 These tables are not specific to any one type of rehabilitation, and may be filled out regardless of the rehabilitation performed.
-RHB_IMP will be filled out for every rehabilitation event, and RHB_LAYER will be completed only for those rehabilitations that alter the layer structure.
+RHB_IMP contains entries for every rehabilitation event.
+RHB_LAYER is completed only for treatments that alter the material layer structure.